Plant Guides12 min read

 Strawberry seeds can take 2–3 years to produce meaningful fruit.
 Always start with bare-root crowns or plug transplants — they begin flowering within 4–6 weeks and produce harvestable fruit in 60–90 days.

 Source bare-root crowns from reputable nurseries.
+Most bare-root crowns are shipped pre-chilled (vernalized), but if yours have not been cold-stored, they may need 200–300 hours at 0–7°C (32–45°F) before planting to break dormancy and trigger strong flowering.
+Check with your supplier.
 Soak roots in room-temperature water for 1 hour before transplanting into your substrate.
 Trim any dead or damaged roots with clean scissors.

 2. Set Up Your System